MMSB-MOBI/CHOKO/README.md

 ## Installation

 ### Install Python 3
-Our code has been tested with python 3.7.4.
-Feel free to test other python3 versions and give us feedback.
-A simple solution is to create a new conda environment with python 3.
+A simple solution is to create a new conda environment with python 3.8
 ```
-conda create -n consensus_rescoring python=3.7.4
+conda create -n consensus_rescoring python=3.8
 conda activate consensus_rescoring
 ```
 Each time you want to work with consensus_rescoring you will have to activate the environment.